GetStream/rate_limiter/README.md

 ```

 ### Flush
-Used to immediately invokes all the remaining delayed functions.
+Used to immediately invoke all the remaining delayed functions.
 ```dart
 final result = debouncedFunction.flush();
 final result = throttledFunction.flush();